Rebecca Dykes Writers is committed to ending gender-based violence

-In collaboration with the Highlights Foundation, our retreats, workshops, and scholarships support the creativity and wellness of writers who are telling stories about violence against women and girls for young readers.
+In collaboration with the Highlights Foundation and other organizations, our retreats, workshops, and scholarships support the creativity and wellness of writers who are telling stories about violence against women and girls for young readers.

 Current and Past Faculty